just214/crud-reducer/README.md

 This methods accept two arguments:

-    1. String- "reducerName.actionName"
+    1. String: "reducerName.actionName"

-    2. A function that returns a promise
+    2. Function: Must return a promise

 If you need to modify the data before it is saved to your store, just chain a `.then()` on your promise and return the modified value.
 You can do anything to the data in the `.then()` as long as it returns a value, which is what is ultimately saved to the store.